xgreenrx-star/VB6_Arduino/docs/USER_GUIDE.md

 Notes:
 - If failure pop-ups are disabled in Settings, errors are reported via the status bar only and the clickable dialog is suppressed.

+## 10. Libraries Management
+- Open Tools → Manage Libraries to browse curated categories and board-aware recommendations.
+- Selected libraries are persisted to the project config and emitted as `lib_deps` in `platformio.ini`.
+- PlatformIO automatically downloads missing libraries listed in `lib_deps` during build.
+- You can add custom library names or PlatformIO registry identifiers.

+## 11. Pins & Templates
+- Open Tools → Configure Pins.
+- Pins tab shows board pin categories; load board template (if available) via the button or by changing the board in the toolbar.
+- Templates tab lets you:
+  - Save Current…: Save the current pins and build flags under a name (templates are filtered per-board).
+  - Load: Apply a saved template; pins and flags update immediately.
+  - Delete: Remove an unused template.
+- Build Flags tab: Add/remove flags like `-DST7789_DRIVER` or `-DUSE_HSPI_PORT`.
+These merge with board-required flags in the generated `platformio.ini`.

+## 12. Board-Specific Defaults
+### ESP32-S3 LCD 1.47 (ST7789)
+Selecting the "ESP32-S3-LCD-1.47" board variant in the toolbar applies a default display setup for TFT_eSPI with ST7789.
+The IDE sets pins and build flags automatically:

+Pins (HSPI on ESP32-S3):
+- MOSI: 45
+- SCLK: 40
+- CS: 42
+- DC: 41
+- RST: -1 (not used)
+- BL: 46

+Default build flags:
+- `-DST7789_DRIVER`
+- `-DTFT_WIDTH=172`
+- `-DTFT_HEIGHT=320`
+- `-DTFT_ROTATION=0`
+- `-DTFT_MOSI=45`
+- `-DTFT_SCLK=40`
+- `-DTFT_CS=42`
+- `-DTFT_DC=41`
+- `-DTFT_RST=-1`
+- `-DTFT_BL=46`
+- `-DTOUCH_CS=-1`
+- `-DUSE_HSPI_PORT`
+- `-DTFT_BL_ON=HIGH`
+- `-DSPI_FREQUENCY=40000000`

+These defaults are applied automatically when the board selection contains "LCD-1.47".
+You can further customize them in Tools → Configure Pins → Build Flags.

 ## 9. Settings
 Open Tools → Settings → Editor.